-Good question!
-The crinkle comes from the outside of the cookie setting and hardening in the oven before the inside.
+The question is: Why do gingerbread cookies crack?
+Well, the crinkle comes from the outside of the cookie setting and hardening in the oven before the inside.
 So as the inside of the cookie bakes and expands, it creates cracks and separations in the outside of the cookie.

-- spice cake mix – I used a 15.25-oz Betty Crocker Spice Cake Mix.
+- spice cake mix - to make this recipe super easy, we'll make our gingerbread crinkle cookies with cake mix!
+I used a 15.25-oz Betty Crocker Spice Cake Mix.
 We'll just be using the dry mix, not a prepared cake batter.

 - all-purpose flour - we're adding some flour to thicken up the batter a bit.

-- vegetable oil – helps to ensure soft, moist cookies!
+- vegetable oil - the secret to moist ginger crinkle cookies!
+Oil keeps these cookies soft and chewy.

 - eggs - give a little lift and richness to our cookies.

-- molasses - you'll need unsulphured molasses for this recipe — I used Grandma's Original Molasses.
+- molasses - you'll need unsulphured molasses for this old fashioned ginger crinkle cookies recipe -- I used Grandma's Original Molasses.

 - cinnamon and ginger - we're boosting the spice flavors a bit to give these cookies the classic, spicy gingerbread flavor!

-- powdered sugar - we'll coat our cookies with powdered sugar before they bake to create that stunning crinkle effect!
+- powdered sugar - we'll coat our ginger molasses crinkle cookies with powdered sugar before they bake to create that stunning crinkle effect!

 This is a one-bowl and wooden spoon recipe!
 You don't need an electric mixer, or even a whisk!
 These ginger crinkle cookies come together so easily so it's the perfect low-key holiday cookie for beginners!
 Here are a few more tools you might need:

-Fully chill your dough before shaping.
 The cold dough will help you form round cookie balls, and will keep the powdered sugar from melting into the dough.
-I'd recommend chilling your dough at least 30 minutes.
+I'd recommend chilling your dough at least 1 hour.

 Equipment you may need